hms-dbmi/viv/tutorial/README.md

 > NOTE: If you wish to view an image located on a remote machine accessible via SSH, please see the note at the end of this document.

-> ⚠️ Warning ⚠️ This section only works in Chrome, Firefox, and Edge (not Safari) due to differences in how browser restrict websites hosted at `https://` URLs (Avivator) from issuing requests to `http://` (the local data server) as a security measure.
-The supported browsers allow requests to `http://` from `https://` under the special case of `localhost`, whereas Safari prevents all requests to `http://`.
-As a workaround, you can start an Avivator client at `http://`, but we suggest trying a different supported browser.
-Alternatively, you can drag-and-drop an image (no local server) into the viewer in any browser.

 This tutorial requires Bio-Formats [`bioformats2raw`](https://github.com/glencoesoftware/bioformats2raw) and [`raw2ometiff`](https://github.com/glencoesoftware/raw2ometiff) command-line tools.
 It's easiest to install these tools using [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), but